Who Owns the U.S. National Debt?

 The Biggest Owner Is You!

 The U.S. debt was $20.5 trillion as of December 31, 2017.
 Most headlines focus on how much the United States owes China, one of the largest foreign owners.
 What many people don’t know is that the Social Security Trust Fund, aka your retirement money, owns most of the national debt.
 How does that work and what does it mean?

 The Debt Is in Two Categories

-Intragovernmental Holdings.
+Intragovernmental Debt.
 This is the portion of the federal debt owed to 230 other federal agencies.
-Intragovernmental holdings total $5.6 trillion, almost 30 percent of the debt.
+Intragovernmental holdings total $5.7 trillion, 28 percent of the debt.
 Why would the government owe money to itself?
 Some agencies, like the Social Security Trust Fund, take in more revenue from taxes than they need.
 Rather than stick this cash under a giant mattress, these agencies buy U.S. Treasurys with it.

 By owning Treasurys, they transfer their excess cash to the general fund, where it is spent.
 Of course, one day they will redeem their Treasury notes for cash.
 The federal government will either need to raise taxes or issue more debt to give the agencies the money they will need.

 - The Social Security Trust Fund and Federal Disability Insurance Trust Fund - $2.820 trillion.

 - Office of Personnel Management Retirement - $884 billion.